pospi/webcomponents-anywhere-cli/README.md

-# Universal component compiler for Svelte components
+# Universal WebComponent compiler

-This is an attempt to implement a framework-agnostic component authoring system by way of a build toolchain that compiles Svelte templates into components that natively work with a range of popular frontend libraries.
+This is an attempt to implement a framework-agnostic component authoring system by way of a build toolchain that compiles vanilla WebComponents and Svelte templates into modules which natively work with a range of popular frontend libraries.

 **WIP!** functionality incomplete.